Data Quality Metric Library

 |

-The percentage of footpath records with a valid recorded length (not null or zero), and width (>0.7m and <20m, and not null), an offset less than 40m (when recorded), surface date >= construction date and condition date (when recorded) >= surface date.
+The percentage of "in use" footpath (pathway) records with a valid recorded length (not null or zero), and width (>0.7m and <20m, and not null), an offset less than 40m (when recorded), surface date >= construction date and condition date (when recorded) >= surface date.

 Metric Purpose